 Each year, UK faculty and staff lead hundreds of students abroad for a variety of reasons.Whenever a faculty member and student(s) go abroad in a UK-related capacity, all travelers are required to register through the UK International Center for risk management and insurance purposes.
-Faculty members in these situations often take on additional responsibilities under applicable federal law, such as the Clery Act, during such trips.
+UK employees in these situations often take on additional responsibilities under applicable federal law, such as the Clery Act, during such trips.

-When faculty or staff members accompany a student or group of students overseas, and the faculty member, department or college have significant oversight of the travel arrangements and logistics, a program development process is required, which must be reviewed by the UK International Center and UK Risk Management well before departure.
+When UK employees accompany a student or group of students overseas, and the employee, department or college has significant oversight of the travel arrangements and logistics, a program development process is required, which must be reviewed by the UK International Center well before departure.
 It is recommended that this process be started at least four months prior to the planned departure date.

 Please Note: All international programs for which UK students are earning academic credit must be coordinated through UK's Education Abroad office.
-Questions should be directed to Miko McFarland, Acting Director of Education Abroad.
+Questions should be directed to Miko McFarland, Executive Director of Education Abroad & Exchanges.